InquisitorJax/Wibci.Xamarin.Forms.Converters/README.md

 ###NullValueToBoolean
 converts null to true ; false if parameter passed

+###EmptyStringToFillTextConverter
+Display a string like "<Not Available>" if the bound value is empty.
+Specify default value in parameter

 ###TrimString
 Converts long string to trimmed string appended by '...'
 Default trim length is 100, if not specified in parameter